-The Ian Potter Foundation rarely awards the full amount of any project.
-Please ensure that you have alternative providers of funding, and that your application clearly considers any possible grant from the Foundation in this context.
-We very rarely fund 100% of a project cost.
+- The Ian Potter Foundation rarely awards the full amount of any project.
+Please ensure that you have alternative providers of funding and that your application clearly considers any possible grant from the Foundation in this context.
+Please also refer to the Funding Principles section for further information.

 The Ian Potter Foundation can only make grants to organisations with BOTH Deductible Gift Recipient (DGR) Item 1 and Tax Concession Charity (TCC) status.